mostafasharaby/SchoolManagementSystem/README.md

 ## 🚀 Features

-✅ **Full CRUD Operations** for Students, Teachers, Classes, and Borrowed Books
 ✅ **Clean Architecture** (Domain, Application, Infrastructure, Presentation)
 ✅ **CQRS with MediatR** for better separation of commands & queries
 ✅ **Repository & Unit of Work Pattern** for efficient data handling